The Howley Foundation UA 05192016

 Strategic/Transformational Grants

-Major multi-year commitments to partner institutions, including a $28 million grant to Gilmour Academy, $20 million to Malvern Prep, and $12 million to expand the Howley Scholars Program at St. Joseph's Prep (supporting 60 students across four classes annually).
+Major multi-year commitments to partner institutions, including a $28 million grant to Gilmour Academy, $20 million to Malvern Prep, and $12 million to expand the Howley Scholars Programme at St. Joseph's Prep (supporting 60 students across four classes annually).

 Priority Areas